kunle009/FoundationDesign/paper/paper.md

 ---
-title: "FoundationDesign: A Python module for structural analysis and design of different foundation type in accordance to the Eurocodes and the UK National Annex"
+title: "FoundationDesign: A Python library for structural analysis and design of different foundation type in accordance to the Eurocodes and the UK National Annex"
 tags:
   - foundation design
   - foundation analysis